digego/extempore/docs/memory.rst

    </div>

 After using ``pref`` and ``tset!`` in step 2, the values get set into the tuples.
-Step 3 simply reads these values back out—it doesn't change the memory.
+Step 3 simply reads these values back out---it doesn't change the memory.

 .. raw:: html